Mrfunreal/L4D2-FGD-Edits/readme.md

 It also contains "WorldIsCold" which does absolutely nothing.
 My FGD edits fix all of this.
 You get drowdpwn menus for picking skybox name, music post string, witch behaviour and removes the useless TimeOfDay.

-**Note:** You should change the default entity from info_survivor_position to something else like info_player_start.
-Somehow changing from info_survivor_position to env_sprite crashes hammer.
+⚠️ **Warning:** You must change the default entity from info_survivor_position to info_player_start.
+Changing from an entity wit ha model to env_sprite crashes hammer.

 ### Install
 1. Click on "Code - Download ZIP"